Vibe Coding Roadmap

 Ignoring user feedback and real validation

 Building features based on assumptions instead of real user input leads to wasted effort.
 Without validation, you risk creating products that no one needs.
-Vibe Coding is considered feedback-driven, meaning every iteration should be based on actual usage data or user responses.
+Vibe Coding is feedback-driven by design, meaning every iteration should be based on actual usage data or user responses.
 Always validate before expanding functionality. -

 Skipping deployment and real-world usage